simoncoudeville/simoncoudeville.be-hugo/content/blog/Setting-up a-spacing-system-with-SCSS/index.md

 ---
 date: 2019-02-06T21:40:40+01:00
-title: Creating vertical rhythm with SCSS
+title: Creating vertical rhythm with CSS
+#title: Creating Design Components in Framer X
 description: In this article I will describe how I set up a spacing system with SCSS.
 It’s based on a single pixel value I use to calculate heights, widths, margin paddings and even line-heights of all components on a web page.
 This pixel value is computed to flexible units using SCSS.
 This technique creates vertical rhythm and a consistent use of whitespace throughout the whole design while providing perfect control and a predictable outcome.
 draft: false
 code: true
 cover: cover-10.svg
+coverPattern: cover-11-pattern-2.svg
-#coverBackground: Gold
+#coverBackground: CornFlowerBlue (default)
 #coverBackground: LightCoral
-#coverBackground: GoldenRod
-#coverBackground: SandyBrown
-#coverBackground: Tomato
-#coverBackground: Coral
-#coverBackground: Salmon
-#coverBackground: MediumSeaGreen
-#coverBackground: CadetBlue
-#coverBackground: RoyalBlue
-#coverBackground: DeepSkyBlue
-#coverBackground: SteelBlue
 #coverBackground: MediumSlateBlue
-#coverBackground: LightSlateGrey
-#coverBackground: Aquamarine
+#coverBackground: MediumAquamarine
 #pageBackgroundCover: true
 #inverted: true
 ---